NikolaDucak/caps-log/README.md

 this functionality is disabled.
 This looks pretty cool with terminal based editors.

 **Note**
-- it's kinda wierd with emojis, maybe FTXUI issue or i'm just using FTXUI wrong.
+- it's kinda weird with emojis, maybe FTXUI issue or I'm just using FTXUI wrong, maybe an issue with my font/terminal emulator.
+On a line with an emoji drawn, it shifts all other chars to right by a place.
-- it's not that pretty to use in small terminals, it is usable, but it's best when whole calendar is visible
+- it's not that pretty to use in small terminals, it is usable, but it's best when whole calendar is visible.

 ## Keybindings
 - `tab` or `shift + tab` =  switch focus between calendar and menus
 - `hjkl` or arrow keys = for navigating within calendar or menus
 - `enter` = highlight logs that contain tag/section or open log entry in `$EDITOR` for date under the cursor
 - `d` = delete log under the cursor if calendar is focused
-- `+` / `-` = show calendar for next / previouse year
+- `+` / `-` = show calendar for next / previous year

 ## Log entry tags and sections
 `clog` stores all logs as simple markdown files purely to give your editor some syntax highlighting when editing.